bgschiller/pixyll/_posts/2019-01-26-residency-scheduling.md

 <resident> will work <rotation> during <month> (True/False)
 ```

-With a value like that for every combination of resident, rotation, month we are able to describe every constraint and goal.
+With a value like that for every combination of resident, rotation, and month we are able to describe every constraint and goal.
 In python, using the `citrus` library (a small convenience wrapper around `pulp` that I wrote), we define our variables like so:

 ```python
 import citrus